Karamo Brown: Career

-Karamo was most known for his television debut on the MTV reality series The Real World: Philadelphia in 2004, becoming the first out gay black man on reality TV.
+Karamo was most known for his television debut on the MTV reality series The Real World: Philadelphia in 2004.
 He later competed in the Real World/Road Rules Challenge: The Inferno II, where he was eliminated in episode six.

 Brown made a return to reality television on TV One's The Next 15 in 2016, which followed him and five other reality stars.
 Brown was a contributing host on HLN's Dr. Drew On Call, YouTube's The Young Turks, served as host and producer of HuffPost Live for Huffington Post and as a recurring guest host of Access Hollywood Live.
 In 2014, Brown became a host and segment producer for the Own Show.

-Brown hosted MTV's Are You The One: Second Chances.
+Brown hosted MTV's Are You the One?
+Second Chances.
 Brown is the culture expert in the Netflix revival of Queer Eye.
 The first season was released on Netflix in February 2018.

 Brown published a memoir in March 2019 titled Karamo: My Story of Embracing Purpose, Healing, and Hope.
-In June 2019, Brown appeared in Taylor Swift's "You Need to Calm Down" music video.
+In June 2019, Brown had a cameo role in Taylor Swift's "You Need to Calm Down" music video, along with a long list of other celebrities.

 In 2019 Brown competed on the 28th season of celebrity dance competition Dancing with the Stars.
 He was paired with professional dancer Jenna Johnson.
 Brown and Johnson were the fourth couple eliminated.
-Another competitor on the show was former Trump White House press secretary Sean Spicer, who was seen as a divisive and controversial choice.
-Brown publicly came to "defend" him "calling him 'a good guy' and 'a friend.'
-He even said that he 'was proud of him.' " Brown was criticized by many, including author Roxane Gay for normalizing Spicer and his work in the White House.
-Brown said he did not appreciate Spicer serving as a mouthpiece for many lies in service of Trump.
-His trailer at DWTS shared a wall with him; Brown strategically had transgender friends over, and invited Spicer to socialize.
-Later he would tell Spicer how the actions and policies against LGBTQ rights affect those people.
-Brown explained he felt he could connect with Spicer as “he has the capacity to find out where others are coming from and to help them become more open-minded and educated."
+Brown publicly defended his fellow contestant, former Trump White House press secretary Sean Spicer, who was seen as a divisive and controversial choice for the show.
+Brown called Spicer "a good guy" and "a friend," and said that he "was proud of him," but also said he did not appreciate Spicer serving as a mouthpiece for many lies in service of Trump.
+Brown was criticized by many, including author Roxane Gay for normalizing Spicer and his work in the White House.
+Brown's trailer at DWTS shared a wall with Spicer's; Brown intentionally had transgender friends over, and invited Spicer to socialize.
+Brown spoke to Spicer about how the actions and policies against LGBTQ rights affect marginalized people.
+Brown explained he felt he could connect with Spicer as "he has the capacity to find out where others are coming from and to help them become more open-minded and educated."